vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Skanda).
 Dūmpatyāṣtami-on 8th of K. kr.; tithi; for one year divided

-into four periods; worship of Umā and Maheśvara images made with darbhas; the flowers, naivedya, dhūpa and the names of the deities differ in each month; at end of the year a brāhmana and his wife to be treated to a dinner, garments dyed red, two golden cows as dakṣiṇā to be donated; gets son, learning, goes to Sivaloka and even mokṣa if
+into four periods; worship of Umā and Maheśvara images made with darbhas; the flowers, naivedya, dhūpa and the names of the deities differ in each month; at end of the year a brāhmana and his wife to be treated to a dinner, garments dyed red, two golden cows as dakṣiṇā to be donated; gets son, learning, goes to Śivaloka and even mokṣa if

 desired.
 KKV 254–258, HV I. 841-844 ( from Bhav.).
 Dāridryaharaṣaṣthi-on 6th of all months for a year; worship of